stoeps13/connections-doc/source/admin/install/tiny_editors/t_01-setup_03-editors_02-install_01-install-on-linux-unix-or-aix.md

         If the installation was successful, the Tiny editors will be loaded.

+    !!! note
-    **Note:** If Tiny Editors for HCL Connections is not available, [restart the Common enterprise application](t_restart-common-app.md) to force a cache update.
+    If Tiny Editors for HCL Connections is not available, [restart the Common enterprise application](t_restart-common-app.md) to force a cache update.

 **Parent topic:**[Installing Tiny Editors integration](../../install/tiny_editors/t_01-setup_03-editors_02-install_00-summary.md)